 In order to present a photo in the most interesting way, getting all possible details was the key.
 This is why we created a module reading the photograph’s information (EXIF) such as the camera model, lens type, exposition parameters or the GPS coordinates allowing to locate the picture on an interactive map.

-To achieve the highest speed of workflow we implemented an advanced caching script allowing to maximize the traffic on the server – thanks to this, the pictures are displayed almost immediately.
+To achieve the highest speed of workflow we implemented an advanced caching mechanism allowing to maximize the traffic on the server – thanks to this, the pictures were displayed almost immediately.

-In order to generate additional traffic social mechanisms (comments, grading) were implemented as well as contest elements (picture of the day, editor’s awards etc.) All in a transparent matter allowing each and every user to immediately find himself in all the elements and knowingly vote for his favorite photography.
+In order to generate additional traffic, social mechanisms (comments, grading) were implemented as well as contest elements (picture of the day, editor’s awards etc.) All in a transparent manner allowing each and every user to immediately find himself in all the elements and vote for his favorite photography.

-All the mentioned features have their corresponding counterparts in the intuitive, but very advanced administration panel.
-It allows for a simple management of all the FOTO related elements guaranteeing unparalleled quality.
+All the mentioned features have their corresponding counterparts in the intuitive, but very advanced admin panel.
+It allows to do quick management of all the FOTO related elements.